promptfoo/promptfoo/site/docs/contributing.md

 ## Adding a New Provider

-1. Create an implementation in `src/providers/SOME_PROVIDER_FILE`
+1. Create an implementation in `src/providers/SOME_PROVIDER_FILE`.
-2. Update `loadApiProvider` in `src/providers.ts` to load your provider via string
+2. Update `loadApiProvider` in `src/providers.ts` to load your provider via string.
-3. Add test cases in `test/providers.test.ts`
+3. Add test cases in `test/providers.test.ts`:
-   - Test the actual provider implementation
+   - Test the actual provider implementation.
-   - Test loading the provider via a `loadApiProvider` test
+   - Test loading the provider via a `loadApiProvider` test.

 ## Documentation